Good hygiene habits, avoiding oil-containing cosmetics, and in some instances, medication can all help to prevent acne and pimples from forming.

-Acne is a common skin disorder that can result in several types of blemish.
-Some include pimples, whiteheads, and blackheads.
+Acne is a common skin disorder that can cause pimples, whiteheads, blackheads, pustules and inflamed cysts.
 There are many ways to prevent acne.

 A doctor or dermatologist can help to identify which factor or combination of factors is causing acne.
-However, many methods of treatment and prevention are similar, regardless of the cause.
+However, many treatment and prevention methods are similar, regardless of the cause.
 The following tips can help to protect against acne and reduce the number of breakouts.

-There are many things a person can do to prevent pimples and other forms of acne, including:
+There are many things a person can do to try to prevent pimples and other forms of acne, including:

 1. Wash the face twice daily

 Many people prefer to use a mild cleanser and warm water.
 Applying an oil-free moisturizer after washing can keep the skin from becoming too dry.
 Overwashing the face may cause the skin to become dry, which can aggravate pimples.

 However, over-washing of the face can dry the skin out, causing oil overproduction.
 This can result in more acne.